avajs/ava/readme.md

 You must define all tests synchronously.
 They can't be defined inside `setTimeout`, `setImmediate`, etc.

 The process that runs a test file has a [`process.cwd()`](https://nodejs.org/api/process.html#process_process_cwd) that is set to the directory of the package.json file AVA finds.
 In most projects this will be the root folder of the project.
-To override this behavior and run tests from a *different* folder, you can set the `resolveTestsFrom` option to a relative path, which will be used instead of the package file directory.

 ### Creating tests